FelBenini/crypto_tracker/README.md

 - Material-UI - A React UI framework
 - React Router - A routing library for React
 - Axios - A library for making HTTP requests
+- React-chart-js - A library for displaying data as charts

 ## Authors